hhandika/segul/README.md

 Features:

-1. Converting alignments to different formats.
+1. Computing alignment summary statistics.
 2. Concatenating alignments with partition settings.
-3. Splitting alignments by partitions.
+3. Converting alignments to different formats.
 4. Converting partition formats.
-5. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
+5. Converting DNA sequences to amino acid sequences
-6. Computing alignment summary statistics.
+6. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
-7. Getting sample IDs from a collection of alignments.
+7. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
-8. Mapping sample distribution in a collection of alignments.
+8. Getting sample IDs from a collection of alignments.
-9. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
+9. Mapping sample distribution in a collection of alignments.
 10. Batch renaming sequence IDs.
-11. Converting DNA sequences to amino acid sequences.
+11. Splitting alignments by partitions.

 Supported sequence formats: